‘The Talk’ Host Sharon Osbourne Reveals Two Of Her Granddaughters Have COVID-19

 “I pray both granddaughters recovery quickly.
 I also pray that Jack doesn’t get it with him having MS. So prayers all the way around for your family, Mrs. O,” remarked a third Instagram user.

-“God bless your clan Sharon,” stated a fourth fan.
+“God bless your clan Sharon,” stated a fourth person.